-A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+A Virtual Environment (commonly referred to as a 'virtualenv') is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
 It solves the "Project X depends on version 1.x but, Project Y needs 4.x" dilemma, and keeps your global site-packages directory clean and manageable.

-For example, you can work on a project which requires Django 1.3 while also maintaining a project which requires Django 1.0.
+For example, you can work on a project which requires Django 1.10 while also maintaining a project which requires Django 1.8.